 What good will this do for him?

 Nothing!
-Because things that he learnt and practiced most recently is where he has a chance to perform better.
+Because things that he learned and practiced most recently is where he has a chance to perform better.

 The differences in the content of the test areas, as summarized by the College Board are tabulated below: